 To paraphrase Shakespeare's Romeo: "How do I customize thee?
 Let me count the ways!"
-Well maybe he wasn't speaking of architectural house plans, but here's a great example of how just a few tweaks can show some of the many ways that the same basic home design can look quite different.Plan 48-107
+Well, let's hope he was talking about house plans and not trying to change Juliet!
+In any case, here's a great example of how just a few tweaks can show some of the many ways that the same basic home design can look quite different, and perhaps more attuned to your own taste and budget.Plan 48-107

 is a 4 bedroom 2.5 bath Traditional design with a central entry and a two-car garage facing the street.
 As shown above, the central gabled section has a stone face and the rest of the house is clapboard.

 Here it is with shingles and an arch over each garage door.

 Here it is, below, with gray stone, gray shingles, trellis over the garage, and fixed (not double-hung) dormer windows.

 Here it is, again below, with multi-colored stone, yellow shingles, rectangular garage doors, and pop-out window bay beside the front door -- and without the separate gable over the entry.

 And here it is yet again, below, with the interior layout switched so the two-car garage is to the left of the front door.